Westen0x/Exchange-Calc/README.md

 ## Frontend
 #### Install
-Go to frontend directory and run from terminal `npm install` after that  `bower build-dev`
+Go to frontend directory and run from terminal `npm install` after that  `grunt build-dev`.

-If u want build production app type in ur terminal `bower build-prod`
+If u want build production app type in ur terminal `grunt build-prod`